Jaywhisker/Hand-Gesture-Computer-Vision-with-Arduino/README.md

 Data augmentation is important as it increases our model accuracy while also increasing our dataset size.
 I have chosen random rotation of -90° to 90° for our data augmentation as it covers the range where the hand direction could be in.

 ### Function
-`random_rotation(class_list, directory,angle, iter)`: Function that takes in the list of class names, the directory that holds the folder of datasets, the angle that the image can rotate max and the number of data augmentation per image.
+`random_rotation(directory, class_list, angle, iter)`: Function that takes in the list of class names, the directory that holds the folder of datasets, the angle that the image can rotate max and the number of data augmentation per image.

 ```
 # How to use code
-from Data_Augmentation import *
+from src.python.dataset_generation.data_augmentation import random_rotation

 class_list is default as  ['01_Highfive', '02_Fist', '03_Peace', '04_Fingerguns', '05_ThumbsUp']
 directory = "./Dataset"
 angle is default as 45
 iter is default as 3
-random_rotation(class_list, directory, angle, iter)
+random_rotation(directory, class_list, angle, iter)
 ```

 Output: